lkalabis/optimize_sf_cmt/README.md

 # Salesforce Custom Metadata Analyzer

 This script is designed to analyze your Salesforce Custome Metadata.
 It retrieves metadata information, generates queries, executes them, and outputs field statistics either to a CSV file or as a Markdown table.
+More information about the idea etc. can be found in my blog post about this topic.

 ## Features